MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 trusted root authority, etc.

 > [!WARNING]
-> Using this parameter is not secure and is not recommended.
+> Using this parameter isn't secure and isn't recommended.
 This switch is only intended to be used
 > against known hosts using a self-signed certificate for testing purposes.
 Use at your own risk.

 This feature was added in PowerShell 6.0.0.